rhiaro/questforbrothers/index.md

 Jackann played it cool.
 "I should think so sir, I'm the best you've got.
 Only Toqann can stamp faster than me, and there's not many of us who have all the codes memorised.
 No-one gets along with the birds like I do, either."
 He didn't know if that was true, but he suspected that his boss didn't either.
 The hairy man made an indecipherable noise, and stomped back into his hut.
 Jackann suspected he had been expecting flustered pleading for the job they both knew he needed, but was confident that displeasing him on that front would not cost him his employment.

 He scanned the list of deliveries to be made, trusting in his co-workers to have packed the rucksack in a sensible order.
 There were a fixed number of usual routes around the city, all of which he knew like the back of his hand.
 The heading at the top of the sheet read 'BACK TRACK II w DVRSN'.
 Half way down the list an arrow had been drawn between two entries, and the diversion added was '2-o-54 Brightone Street [heavy!!]'.
 So that's what was causing his shoulders to ache already.
 Back Track II was the second longest route, after the original Back Track, though the predecessor was very rarely required these days.
 Both of them described winding paths around lesser visited parts of Tanton City's outer edges, and the detour to Brightone Street was part of the original route, further to the east than Back Track II ordinarily went.
 The route for these deliveries formed a wiggly semi-circle around over half of the city, and there was no way it would still be light when he finished.
-The mail office was about as far west as sensible people usually cared to venture; he could cut through just south of the city centre, more or less, before heading north and east to Brightone Street, then back round again to where he started.
+The postal center was about as far west as sensible people usually cared to venture; he could cut through just south of the city centre, more or less, before heading north and east to Brightone Street, then back round again to where he started.
 The Tantonian capital wasn't huge, and looking at the trail on a map it wouldn't seem too far for one afternoon's work.
 But it wasn't that simple of course.
 Tanton City was not flat.
 Quite the contrary.
 The second biggest hill (after that of the mail office) was in the centre of the city, topped with an ancient fort that, now vastly extended and modernised, housed the parliamentary offices of the various governing bodies of Tanton and its colonies.
 The hill was not particularly steep, and sprawling gardens covered its sides, coasting gradually down to the city proper.
 The inner ring contained neighbourhoods of well maintained residences of politicians and important members of things like merchants guilds and scientific movements, as well as shopping outlets that sold things normal people weren't usually interested in; unnecessary luxuries, and obscure scientific instruments.

-The mail office where Jackann worked was not usually called upon to make deliveries in these areas.
+The postal center where Jackann worked was not usually called upon to make deliveries in these areas.
 These people used specialist couriers, or their own staff and birds to collect and send packages.
 Jackann's route across town to Brightone Street skirted just south of there, past the Ivory Quartermile neighbourhood that sat in an artificially carved rectangular valley, and up, down and around the various mounds that were stacked haphazardly with low, chalky white buildings.

 Jackann hauled the sack onto his back and began the walk.
 For some segments he could hop on one of the one-car trams running into or out of the city center.
 It was routine, apart from the detour.
 It was a clear day.
 The Source was directly overhead, and the sun a little below it.
 At this time of year the Source was almost the same size as the sun, and it seemed as though they were competing.
 They were, according to *very* old myths from before even the Empire was around.
 The competition meant, at least, that most of Tantonia never got particularly cold.
 But the sky was white and the Sourcelight filtering through the atmosphere gave everything a colder hue.